VinnyChase28/law-assistant-dashboard/outstatic/content/jobs/software-engineer-ii-platform.md

 ### **Company Overview:**

-CodeX is a pioneering technology firm that specializes in compliance automation using advanced artificial intelligence.
+Law Assistant AI is a pioneering technology firm that specializes in compliance automation using advanced artificial intelligence.
 We are committed to delivering innovative solutions that streamline compliance processes for businesses across various industries.
 Our dedication to excellence and innovation makes us a leader in the tech industry.

 ### **Job Description:**